Don Gordon (actor): Early life

 Gordon was born Donald Walter Guadagno in Los Angeles on November 13, 1926.
 He sold newspapers at the age of eight to help support his family during the Great Depression.
 He enlisted in the Navy at the age of fifteen after the attack on Pearl Harbor, convincing his mother to say he was eighteen.
-He won eleven service stars.
+He served on both the USS Saratoga and the USS Yorktown earning eleven service stars.

 Gordon entered drama school after the war and changed his name.
 As recounted after his death in The New York Times, Gordon was standing outside the drama school at Sunset Boulevard and Gordon Street, when "a classmate told him that he would never make it in show business with the surname Guadagno.
 The student then pointed to the street sign and said, 'Your name should be Don Gordon.'"

 Career

 Gordon's television successes began with a starring role in the 1960–1961 syndicated series The Blue Angels, based on the elite precision flight demonstration pilots of the United States Navy Blue Angels.
-In 1962, Gordon was nominated for a Primetime Emmy Award for his role as Joey Tassili on CBS's legal drama, The Defenders, starring E.G. Marshall.
+In 1962, he was nominated for a Primetime Emmy Award for his role as Joey Tassili on CBS's legal drama The Defenders, starring E.G. Marshall.
 During 1977–1978, he co-starred in the television show Lucan, and he played Harry in the CBS drama The Contender (1980).